 Most of Prokudin-Gorsky’s photographs are now held by the U.S. Library of Congress.
 In 2000, digitization of his photographs was begun in order to make them available to more people.
-Most of these photos do not appear in the magazine article.
 Click on gallery images below to pull up full descriptions.

 “The Monastery of St. Nil’ on Stolobnyi Island in Lake Seliger in Tver’ Province, northwest of Moscow, illustrates the fate of church institutions during the course of Russian history.
 St. Nil (d.
 1554) established a small monastic settlement on the island around 1528.
 In the early 1600s his disciples built what was to become one of the largest, wealthiest, monasteries in the Russian Empire.
 The monastery was closed by the Soviet regime in 1927, and the structure was used for various secular purposes, including a concentration camp and orphanage.
 In 1990 the property was returned to the Russian Orthodox Church and is now a functioning monastic community once more.”
 (Library of Congress)